MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 :::image type="content" source="media/azure-networking/azure-networking-segmentation-reference-architecture.svg" alt-text="A diagram showing the reference architecture and the levels of segmentation for Azure networking." lightbox="media/azure-networking/azure-networking-segmentation-reference-architecture.svg":::

-In the diagram, the solid red lines indicate a level of segmentation between:
+In the diagram, the solid red lines indicate a levels of segmentation between:

 1. Azure subscriptions
 2. VNets in a subscription